shanbit200/shanbit200/README.md

 - 🔭 I’m currently working on Kotlin.
 - 🌱 I’m currently learning Flutter.
-- 👯 I’m looking to collaborate on Flutter with Bloc Framework
+- 👯 I’m looking to collaborate on Flutter with Bloc Framework.
 - 🤔 I’m looking for help with Kotlin and Flutter.
 - 💬 Ask me about Android,Firebase,Kotlin.
 - 📫 How to reach me: shanbit200@gmail.com.